ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

 ## Project Organisation

-To run a TopoPyScale project, you need to have this
+To run a TopoPyScale project, you need to have the following file structure:

 ```
 my_project/